Why Net Promoter Scores matter

 How can you use your NPS?

-1. Communicate with promoters and encourage them to be advocates for your service.
-Ask about what you can do to turn more clients into promoters.
+1. Communicate with Promoters and encourage them to be advocates for your service.
+Ask about what you can do to turn more clients into Promoters.

-2. Reach out to your detractors to learn what you can do to improve their experience and begin to act on their feedback.
+2. Reach out to your Detractors to learn what you can do to improve their experience and begin to act on their feedback.

 3. Your clients want to feel heard.
 Act on their feedback and develop your services.
 This will help you reach new clients through word of mouth and build long lasting relationships.